 The decisions we are making at Simplot Australia are based on two key priorities, these are keeping our people safe and healthy and ensuring the continuity of our operations so that we can fulfil the requirements of our customers.

 Our customers and industry partners are a key part of our critical business activities and we are committed to all of you who share in our purpose as we contribute to feeding our world.
 In these unprecedented times, that purpose is more important than ever, and we are here to support the critical work of our customers and the agriculture and food industry.
-As the COVID-19 issue continues to impact our communities, we want to let you know what we’re doing to ensure our continued service, health and safety.
+As the COVID-19 issue continues to impact our communities, we want to let you know what we’re doing to ensure our continued service, health and safety of our people.

 To ensure ongoing protection of our customers and employees we have implemented travel and visitation restrictions for our employees, visitors and industry partners.
 This includes: